stacksjs/stacks/README.md

 - Framework-agnostic component & function libraries
 - Deployment & Release Manager _(CI & CD)_

-Stacks helps you every step along the way—in beginner & expert-friendly ways, allowing you to focus on the _what_ and _why_ of your project.
+In other words, Stacks helps you, as a developer, every step along the way—in beginner & expert-friendly ways, allowing you to focus on the _what & why_ of your project, all while enabling you to always stay completely in control & ownership of your & your user’s data.

 > “Convention over configuration” is the Stacks mantra. _- Chris_